 Fig. 9 shows the results for both of the trajectory deviations.
 We can see the system works better the closer the deviations of the routes are.
 This is an advantage of our proposed approach: the closer the routes are, the more accurate the reconstruction of the DAE is, taking into account the lower resolution image will be more similar to the target image, allowing a better augmentation of the image resolution.
 In this way, the ML proposed algorithm works better in the cases of a standard wireless sensing system which would be more prone to failure.
 Also, the parallel deviations are easier to detect than the normal deviations.
 The path loss of the points in the parallel routes remains almost identical regardless of the specific point, making it easier to detect.
 Also, we can see that up to 2 dB SNR the performance is quite close to the benchmark solution.

-Along this post we have shown that LIS, besides its major communication capabilities, might be of great interest for sensing tasks.
-We have evaluated the importance of the different parameters that characterize a LIS with respect to the sensing performance.
-We have also shown a method and the advantage of using LIS to generate images of the radio propagation environment, allowing the usage of computer vision and image processing techniques to enhance the sensing performance.
+Along this post we have shown that Large Intelligent Surface, besides its major communication capabilities, might be of great interest for sensing tasks.
+We have evaluated the importance of the different parameters that characterize a Large Intelligent Surface with respect to the sensing performance.
+We have also shown a method and the advantage of using Large Intelligent Surface to generate images of the radio propagation environment, allowing the usage of computer vision and image processing techniques to enhance the sensing performance.
 We have also shown that this method leads to sensing performances in cases where standard wireless sensing method would be more prone to failure.
-Finally, the results obtained in this system motivate for a further study with more complex detectors of I/Q components to quantify the potential performance gain obtained from using I/Q receivers, i.e., analysing the trade-off between the system complexity and its performance.
+Finally, the results obtained in this system motivate for a further study with more complex detectors of I/Q components to quantify the potential performance gain obtained from using I/Q receivers, i.e., analyzing the trade-off between the system complexity and its performance.

 Vaca-Rubio, C. J., Ramirez-Espinosa, P., Kansanen, K., Tan, Z. H., De Carvalho, E., & Popovski, P. (2021).
 Assessing wireless sensing potential with large intelligent surfaces.
 IEEE Open Journal of the Communications Society, 2, 934-947.